yoondoong/bootstrap_workshop/README.md

 * Grid layout
 * Footer

-__*Now, to complete the Bootstrap workshop, add one extra feature on your own.
+__*Now, to complete the Bootstrap workshop, add TWO extra features on your own.
 We have a few suggestions below, but feel free to pick something not listed if you wish:*__

 1. Tabs/Pills
 2. Modals
-3. Carousels
+3. Buttons
-4. Scrollspy (advanced)
+4. Dropdown menu in the navbar
+5. Incorporate some of Bootstrap's unique typography
+6. Carousels (advanced – counts as two)
+7. Scrollspy (advanced – counts as two)

 __Be creative!__ One of the best parts about Bootstrap is that there are an endless amount of features and classes already built-in, and extra ones are being added with every new version.